terraform-viettelidc/terraform-provider-vcloud/website/docs/r/org_oidc.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_org_oidc"
+page_title: "Viettel IDC Cloud: vcloud_org_oidc"
 sidebar_current: "docs-vcd-resource-org-oidc"
 description: |-
-  Provides a resource to configure or remove OpenID Connect (OIDC) for an Organization in VMware Cloud Director.
+  Provides a resource to configure or remove OpenID Connect (OIDC) for an Organization in Viettel IDC Cloud.
 ---

 # vcd\_org\_oidc

-Provides a resource to configure or remove OpenID Connect (OIDC) for an Organization in VMware Cloud Director.
+Provides a resource to configure or remove OpenID Connect (OIDC) for an Organization in Viettel IDC Cloud.

 Supported in provider *v3.13+*